akpiya/1DSchrodingerSim/README.md

 # SchrodingerSim

-SchrodingerSim is a application to simulate quantum wave function evolution for any time-independent potential that is defined within a well.
+SchrodingerSim is a application to solve for eigenfunctions of any time-independent potential defined within a well.
 That is, all wavefunctions have boundary conditions that $\psi(x=0) = \psi(x=L) = 0$.
-The application displays the evolution of the probability wavefunction.

 ## Installation